vidaud/seta/seta-doc/docs/general/docker-architecture.md

     - seta-react: contains the react code of the web app interface.

 - Stateful Containers: These types of containers persist data and are typically used to run stateful applications such as databases, message queues, and file servers.
 The data stored inside the container is persistent even if the container is stopped or recreated.
-In SeTA the containers *seta-es* and *seta-mongo* are this type.
+In SeTA the containers are:

-    - seta-data: this container functions mainly to populate de ElasticSearch database, if the database is empty at the begining, it will fill the ElasticSearch database.
+    - seta-data: this container functions mainly to populate de Elasticsearch database, if the database is empty at the begining, it will fill the Elasticsearch database.

     - seta-mongo: contains the operational databases for SETA web services and web application, also includes users management, comunity, resources managament and other operational data.

 ### Docker desktop

-From the docker desktop we can see the containers, please note that the displayed names are just labels, for the deployment we used the services names. :
+From the docker desktop we can see the containers, please note that the displayed names are just labels, for the deployment we used the services names:
 ![Screenshot](../img/docker-desktop.png)